 - B. This agreement coordinates the consultation requirements specified in the ESA regulations, 50 CFR 402, with the pollution response responsibilities outlined in the NCP, 40 CFR 300.
 It addresses three areas of oil spill response activities: pre-spill planning activities, spill response event activities, and post-spill activities.
-The agreement identifies the roles and responsibilities of each agency under each activity.
-By working proactively before a spill to identify potential effects of oil spill response activities on listed species and critical habitat, and jointly developing response plans and countermeasures (response strategies) to minimize or avoid adverse effects, impacts to listed species and critical habitat should be reduced or avoided completely.
-Should a spill occur, response plans and countermeasures will be used to implement response actions to minimize damage from oil discharges in a manner that reduces or eliminates impacts to listed species and critical habitat.
-In the event that oil spill response actions may result in effects on listed species or critical habitat, the agreement provides guidance on how to conduct emergency consultation under the ESA.
-It also describes the steps for completing formal consultation, if necessary, after the case is closed, if listed species or critical habitat have been adversely affected. - C. The goal of this agreement is to engage in informal consultation wherever possible during planning and response.
-With adequate planning and ongoing, active involvement by all participants, impacts to listed species and critical habitat and the resulting need to conduct subsequent ESA Section 7(a)(2) consultations will be minimized or obviated.
+The agreement clearly identifies the roles and responsibilities of each agency under each activity.
+By working proactively before a spill to identify potential effects of oil spill response activities on listed species and their habitat, and jointly developing response plans and countermeasures (response strategies) to minimize or avoid adverse effects, impacts to listed species and critical habitat should be reduced or avoided completely.
+Should a spill occur, response plans and countermeasures will be used to implement response actions in a manner that reduces or eliminates impacts to species and their habitat.
+In the event that oil spill response actions result in effects on listed species or their habitat, the agreement clearly states what information is necessary to initiate emergency consultation, and the steps for completing formal consultation, if necessary, after the case is closed.
+However, the goal is to engage in informal consultation wherever possible during planning and response.
+This could avoid adverse effects to listed species and critical habitat during oil spill response activities, and therefore potentially avoid formal consultation altogether after the oil spill response activities are completed. - C. The primary objective of the agreement is to emphasize that with adequate planning and ongoing, active involvement by all participants, impacts to listed species and critical habitat and the resulting need to conduct subsequent ESA Section 7(a)(2) consultations will be minimized or obviated.